-I made an effort to improve use of my Panasonic SD-YD250 bread machine.
-Bread baked in the SD-YD250 does not need as much yeast as recipes outside the Panasonic manual say.
-Hints and observations:
+Bread baked in the Panasonic SD-YD250 bread machine does not need as much yeast as recipes other than the Panasonic manual say:

 - Panasonic’s recipes (in the manual; see its online recipe resource pages) call for half the amount of yeast in typical recipes:

-- 1 tsp (instead of 2 tsp or more ) for a medium loaf;
+- 1 tsp (instead of 2 tsp or more ) for 3 cups of flour for a medium loaf;

 - 1.5 tsp. for 4.375 cups of flour for extra large loaves;